-The Shaffers produced at least four known children.
+The Shaffers produced at least four known offspring.

 The only known child to survive into adulthood was Daniel Clyde Shaffer, born in 1904 in Connellsville.

 Tragically, the other three of their offspring died young, within a span of five years, from 1907 to 1912 – David Harrison Shaffer (Aug.
 21, 1907, of cholera at the age of three months), Clarence Edgar Shaffer (April 15, 1910, from pneumonia at the age of five months) and Mary Grace Shaffer (July 23, 1912, age one day).
 All three of the Shaffer children are buried together at the Rockwood IOOF Cemetery.

 Harry was a longtime railroad employee.
 He worked as a conductor on the Baltimore & Ohio Railroad, and he retired from the company after many years of service.
 He also was a member of the Brotherhood of Railroad Conductors, an early union organization.